EOU-fledglings/2026/_pages/registration.md

 # Abstract Submission is now open! 🎉

-We warmly invite all early-career ornithologists to submit an abstract for the
+We warmly invite all early-career ornithologists to submit an abstract.
-**5th EOU Fledglings Meeting (27–29 March 2026, Gdańsk)**

 Abstract submissions are accepted until **16 January 2026**.
 While full registration will open later, we can already confirm that the **conference fee will not exceed 65 EUR**.